ScottMGerstl/nativescript-angular-slidein/README.md

 An Angular directive for NativeScript to position views off the screen and animate them in and out.

 ## Platforms
-Works on Android.
+ - Works on Android.
-Probably works on iOS.

-There is no access to specific platform APIs so iOS should work.
-I have not had a chance to test it yet.
-Help and/or feedback on this would be appreciated.
+ - iOS needs testing.

 ## Installation
 `npm i nativescript-angular-slidein --save`